The Website Owners Guide

 - "wedding flowers Scotland"

-- "flower delivery Edinburgh"
+- "flower delivery Midlothian"

 - "same day flowers Edinburgh"

-Ideally a keyword should have at least 2 or 3 words in it.
+Ideally, a "keyword" should have at least 2 or 3 words in it.
 If you make it too specific, for example "flowers", you'll have a really hard time trying to get onto the first page of Google, as there will be a lot of competition for that word.

 Also, bear in mind that if you are a local flower shop that only delivers to the Edinburgh area, then there's not a great benefit to you if your website appears when someone in London is looking for local flower delivery!
 So keep the keywords specific, as it's not just about getting visitors to your site, but it's about getting the right kind of visitors, i.e. those that are actually interested in the service you provide and are more likely to contact you or purchase your product.